Skip to main content

 });

-The project is nearly finished and once the code is cleaned up, I will commit the codebase to GitHub, however there are still a lot of things to do.
-I need to implement Room/Table creation, additional rules for the card game (there are a number of action cards, which, upon played, allow the player to make special requests - i.e. if an Ace is played, the player can ask for a suit, and the next player has to either play a card of the requested suit, or counter with another Ace and make a new request).
-Also, the frontend needs some makeover.
+The project’s nearly finished.
+Once the code is cleaned up, I’ll commit the codebase to GitHub.
+There’s still plenty to do though.
+I need to implement Room/Table creation, additional rules for the card game (there are a number of action cards which, upon being played, let the player make special requests, e.g. if an Ace is played, the player can ask for a suit, and the next player has to either play a card of the requested suit, or counter with another Ace and make a new request).
+The frontend needs some makeover too.
 Until next time!